 Ph.D.
 Advisor.
 To be a primary Ph.D. advisor, a faculty member must demonstrate recent and continuing interest and activity in the research process.
 This should include research publications in peer reviewed journals, scholarly presentations at national and international conferences, grant activity, graduate teaching (formal classes, seminars, or independent study), or compelling evidence of research scholarship deemed appropriate by the Graduate Committee and the Associate Dean of Research.
 The Graduate School indicates that in order to serve as a chair for a doctoral student's committee, a person must be a member of the "governing body" of the University, which is further defined as an assistant, associate, or full professor, occupying a tenured or tenure-track position.
-Instructors or lecturers may co-chair, if they have an earned doctorate, but may not chair a dissertation.
-Research scientists with an earned doctorate may chair or co-chair a dissertation committee with approval from The Horace H. Rackham School of Graduate Studies and the Dean of Kinesiology.
+Instructors or lecturers may co-chair, if they have an earned doctorate may chair or co-chair a dissertation committee with approval from The Horace H. Rackham School of Graduate Studies and the Dean of Kinesiology.